5 Secrets to Dieting Safely

 - Green: chlorophyll, Lutein

 - Yellow/orange: Carotenoids,

 - Brown/white: allicin

 When people go on a strict diet and eliminate food groups, nutritional deficiencies occur.
-You may lose weight in the short term, but the weight lost is not fat, but water and muscle mass.
+You may lose weight in the short term, but the weight loss is not fat, but water and muscle mass.

 Long periods of nutritional deficiency can lead to dangerous health problems and chronic fatigue.
 Therefore, fill your plate with a variety of nutritious and energizing foods so that it looks like a rainbow.

 Apart from micro-nutrients, don’t forget about essential trace minerals.
-The top 3 to include in your diet are silver, iron and silicon.
+The top 3 to include in your diet are silver, iron, and silicon.